 - An ITIN may look like a Social Security Number, but don’t be fooled!
 It’s not the same.
 An ITIN doesn’t let you work legally in the U.S. It lets you file taxes and can help you open a bank account.

 - By filing your tax return using an ITIN, you may be able to get a tax refund.
-Be sure to keep those old tax records you filed with your ITIN.
+Be sure to keep records of the tax documents you filed using your ITIN.
 They will be important to have when you file for citizenship.

-Option 1: IRS has published a directory of Certified Acceptance Agents, who will charge a fee for assisting you.
+- Option 2: The IRS has published a directory of Certified Acceptance Agents who will charge a fee for assisting you.